renatoabreu11/ChampionsField/README.md

 ## Champions Field
 The goal of this project was to develop an android application.
 Therefore, we decided to create a soccer simulator where the user controls their team players (one at a time) and has to score against the opponent team, which are controlled by another player (Multiplayer Mode) or by an AI (Singleplayer Mode).

-This project was developed in Android Studio and was intended to be be played in a desktop or android phone.
+This project was developed in Android Studio and was intended to be be playable in a desktop or android phone.
 It uses the LibGDX framework to handle the game physics and AI aspects.
 Regarding the multiplayer mode, we used the [Kryonet](https://github.com/EsotericSoftware/kryonet) library to implement our client/server communication.

 [Report](https://github.com/renatoabreu11/ChampionsField/blob/master/docs/Relat%C3%B3rio.pdf)